explainers-by-googlers/prompt-api/README.md

 3. Add an initial prompt to establish context.
 (This will not generate a response.)
 4. Execute a prompt and receive a response.

-We've chosen to manifest these 3-4 stages into the API as two methods, `createTextSession()` and `prompt()`/`promptStreaming()`, with some additional facilities for dealing with the fact that `createTextSession()` can include a download step.
+We've chosen to manifest these 3-4 stages into the API as two methods, `ai.assistant.create()` and `session.prompt()`/`session.promptStreaming()`, with some additional facilities for dealing with the fact that `ai.assistant.create()` can include a download step.
 Some APIs simplify this into a single method, and some split it up into three (usually not four).

 ### Stateless or session-based

-Our design here uses [sessions](#session-persistence-cloning-and-destruction).
+Our design here uses [sessions](#session-persistence-and-cloning).
 An alternate design, seen in some APIs, is to require the developer to feed in the entire conversation history to the model each time, keeping track of the results.

 This can be slightly more flexible; for example, it allows manually correcting the model's responses before feeding them back into the context window.